Trivivium/devops-2k20/report/REPORT.md

 Azure is ideal, however, is a matter of discussion in the group, and is based on both political and personal bias and opinions.

 1. evolution and refactoring

+**C#/ASPNET Core Evaluation**

+> TODO: The first line kind of contradicts some of the content in the "Programming language" section.
+I was under the impression that the use of C# worked out fairly well.
+However, if this isn't the case please elaborate on this, and remember to change the programming language section to fit this.

+The team probably has varying opinions on the C# language, and some of use would probably have preferred somewhat that was more engaging or faster to write, however it got the job done, and it did make it easier to debug, leaving time for writing various tests.

 2. operation